You probably know that people who suffer from sleep apnea are likely to show symptoms such as excessive fatigue.

-Dr. Sam Guarnieri of Pittsford Dental Excellence Center is a sleep apnea dentist.
+Dr. Ricardo of Pittsford Smiles Dental is a sleep apnea dentist.
 Meaning, in addition to providing standard oral health care, he has special training to diagnose and treat cases of sleep apnea, especially for children.

 If your child is showing any combination of the symptoms above, he or she should be evaluated as soon as possible for a sleep breathing disorder.
 This problem will not go away!
 Contact our office in Pittsford, NY, today at (585) 248-2575 to schedule a consultation.

-Pittsford Dental Excellence Center is here to serve patients in the area of Fairport, Pittsford, and Rochester, NY.
+Pittsford Smiles Dental is here to serve patients in the area of Fairport, Pittsford, and Rochester, NY.